techworkersco/twc-site-berlin/README.md

 1. Install dependencies: `bundle install`
 2. Start a local server: `bundle exec jekyll serve`
 3. Verify all internal links are valid: `bundle exec rake`
+4. (Optional) to reproduce Netlify functions run `npx decap-server`; then you can access `/admin` or other Netlify services

 Open a browser to localhost:4000